-The Ohio Association of Foodbanks has been honored to partner with the State of Ohio for two decades.
-Now, more than ever, it is imperative that we work collaboratively to invest in food and economic security and ensure an equitable recovery for all Ohioans.
+The Association has been honored to partner with the State of Ohio for two decades.
+Now, more than ever, it is imperative that we work collaboratively to invest in food and economic security for all Ohioans.

 "I have 5 kids at home, husband works but not enough to cover bills.
 I can't work because I'm now teaching 4 kids in multiple grades at home and have a toddler.
 My food stamps are not enough to feed my kids 3 meals a day.
 The P-EBT REALLY helps, it's incredibly hard and hurts a parent so much when you can't provide something like food.
 Even today my food stamps don't come till the 12th.
 I don't know what we are going to do for dinner tonight.
 This pandemic has totally screwed all my family's plans of getting out of debt and once we were doing well finding a way and now it just seems hopeless.'